x00141559/carBot/README.md

 Alma was used for insights into how the bot performs overall.
 You can find the test results for Alma in the docs folder.
 - [Find out more about Alma](https://chatbottest.com/)

 Zaptest was used for automation tests.
-You can find the screnn shots of zaptest in action in the docs folder.
+You can find the screen shots of zaptest in action in the docs folder.
 - [Find out more about Zaptest](https://www.zaptest.com/)

 Sucuri was used to perform a security scan on the react app which hosts the bot.